arunkjoyson/SEP_Assignement2/README.md

 ## Assumption:

-- Unbalanced training data negatively affects AI model performance.
+1. Unbalanced training data negatively affects AI model performance.
-- Biases exist in web-scraped data and need mitigation.
+2. Biases exist in web-scraped data and need mitigation.

 ## Validation:

-- Do analysis of scraped training data to check for common biases (e.g., gender, racial, political biases).
+- Do analysis of scraped training data to check for common biases (e.g., gender, racial, political biases).[1]
   - **Follow-Up Questions:**
     - What methods are currently used to detect biases in the training data?
     - How frequently are biases identified in the current datasets?

-- Compare AI performance metrics before and after applying bias mitigation techniques.
+- Compare AI performance metrics before and after applying bias mitigation techniques.[1]
   - **Follow-Up Questions:**
     - What specific performance metrics are used to evaluate AI models?
     - How significant is the performance improvement after bias mitigation?

-- Gather feedback from developers on whether biased datasets have affected their previous models.
+- Gather feedback from developers on whether biased datasets have affected their previous models.[2]
   - **Follow-Up Questions:**
     - Can you provide examples of how biased data has impacted your models?
     - What steps have you taken in the past to address these biases?